bradtho/bradtho.github.io/_posts/2020-08-31-istio-ingress.md

 ## Make the Application accessible to the outside world

-... well your laptop anyways.
+... well to your laptop anyways.

+Here's the bit that stumped me about Istio Ingress for the longest time.
+What's all this Virtual Service nonsense anyways?
+Well rather than read how about a picture of how it works?